wmcnamara/CitationMaker/README.md

 # CitationMaker
 Creates simple, ad free citations with the command line.
-Created because citation maker websites that flood you with ads are extremely annoying.
+Created out of an annoyance for citation maker websites that flood you with advertisements.

 # How To Use
 CitationMaker is a command line program, so it is recommended you add the program to the PATH environment variable.